mvysny/vaadin-on-kotlin/docs/databases.md

 the `vok-orm` documentation on how to write Kotlin classes that correspond to a particular SQL database table, and how to create rows in that particular database tables.

+In this tutorial, we will modify the [vok-helloworld-app](https://github.com/mvysny/vok-helloword-app) project
+- it contains all moving parts but not much of an actual code which makes it ideal for experimenting.

-> Note: please read the [Getting Started Guide](gettingstarted.md) on information where to put all of these files and SQL scripts.
+> Note: please read the [Getting Started Guide](gettingstarted.md) on information on these files.

 Let us have a `Person` table with the following columns: